Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Introduction

-We study the multi-source unsupervised domain adaptation setting illustrated in Figure \ref{fig:illus_MSDA} and propose a novel \CGDRO\ framework to extract a generalizable predictive structure shared across sources. {Since we do not have access to samples of the conditional outcome distribution from the target domain, we consider an uncertainty set as mixtures of conditional outcome distributions from the source domains.
-Thus, our target model is to minimize the expectation over the target features and the worst-case cross-entropy risk over the uncertainty class of the conditional outcome distributions.} Unlike the classical Group DRO~\citep{hashimoto2018fairness, sagawa2019distributionally, lahoti2020fairness}, which considers uncertainty classes over joint distributions, our formulation focuses on conditional distributions, motivating the term \textit{Conditional} Group DRO.
+We study the multi-source unsupervised domain adaptation setting illustrated in Figure \ref{fig:illus_MSDA} and propose a novel \CGDRO\ framework to extract a generalizable predictive structure shared across sources.
+Since we do not have access to samples of the conditional outcome distribution from the target domain, we consider an uncertainty set as mixtures of conditional outcome distributions from the source domains.
+Thus, our goal is to minimize the worst-case cross-entropy risk with respect to the uncertainty set of the conditional outcome distributions.

+Unlike the classical Group DRO~\cite{hashimoto2018fairness, sagawa2019distributionally, lahoti2020fairness}, which considers uncertainty classes over joint distributions, our formulation focuses on conditional outcome distributions, motivating the term \textit{Conditional} Group DRO, by leveraging the feature information from the target domain.
 Our model admits a minimax formulation and encourages identifying {stable} features that are consistently predictive across all source domains, thereby reducing sensitivity to domain-specific spurious correlations.

-The \CGDRO\ involves a minimax optimization problem, where the maximum is taken to calculate the worst-case loss over the uncertainty set, and the minimization is to search for a model minimizing the worst-case loss.
-To solve the empirical version of the \CGDRO, we adopt the Mirror Prox algorithm~\citep[e.g.]{juditsky2011solving,bubeck2015convex}, which leverages optimistic gradient updates to efficiently handle the minimax optimization problem.
-To address the covariate shift between the source and target domains, we further develop a double machine learning (or double robustness) estimator \citep[e.g.]{chernozhukov2018double, vansteelandt2022assumption, wang2024debiased} for a key component of the empirical risk.
+We adopt the Mirror Prox algorithm~\cite[e.g.]{juditsky2011solving,bubeck2015convex} to solve the minimax optimization problem for \CGDRO, where we leverage optimistic gradient updates to efficiently handle the minimax optimization problem.
+To address the covariate shift between the source and target domains, we further develop {\bf D}ouble {\bf M}achine {\bf L}earning (DML) or double robustness estimator \cite[e.g.]{chernozhukov2018double, vansteelandt2022assumption, wang2024debiased} for a key component of the empirical risk.
 This estimator is integrated into the Mirror Prox algorithm to ensure that the error arising from the machine learning estimation of nuisance models enters only at a higher-order rate.

 While it is well established that the Mirror Prox algorithm converges to the optimal solution of the empirical \CGDRO\ problem, there is a significant lack of theoretical understanding for this optimal solution's statistical behavior, particularly its statistical convergence rate and limiting distribution.
 We close this gap by developing a unified theoretical framework that characterizes the statistical properties of the empirical \CGDRO\ estimator, defined as the solution to the empirical problem.
 In particular, we derive sharp finite-sample convergence rates for this estimator relative to its population counterpart.
 Standard M-estimation theory does not directly yield fast parametric rates in this setting, as the maximization taken after the expectation introduces non-smoothness into the primal objective function.
 To overcome this challenge, we construct two carefully designed surrogate minimax problems that approximate the empirical and population \CGDRO\ problems.
 These surrogates serve as analytical intermediaries, enabling us to derive fast statistical convergence rates for the empirical estimator.
 As a key technical contribution, we characterize the discrepancy between the solutions of the surrogate and original minimax problems in Theorem \ref{thm: quad convergence}.
 These theoretical tools may be of independent interest beyond the current setting.